 “Write with the door closed, rewrite with the door open.” – Stephen King

-I have very little to no training.
+I have very little to no training at anything.
 I did well in high school drafting, wood shop, and art classes.
 That’s about it.
 Regretfully, I never attended an art school.
 I would have liked to.
 Occasionally, I’ll read books on the subject.
 But, I don’t spend time trying to figure out what’s up with art.
 I do not have much interest in current trends.

 My work could be categorized as Abstract, Outsider, Pop Art, Art Brut, Raw Vision, Folk Art, or whatever.
 These are labels found in the art world.
 To me… art is art is art… I’m an artist who is still looking for the right label only because everybody wants descriptions.
 They want you to EXPLAIN to them what it is that you do.
 People love folk and outsider art because it is spontaneous and devoid of most influences.

 In the past, my artwork was usually given to friends or destroyed and discarded.
 I started selling my art locally in the 1990’s.
-But, not really understanding how the professional art world works, I only sold items in person at music venues or record stores (wherever I happened to be).
-I have been reluctant about taking it any further than that.
+But, not really understanding how the professional art world works, I only sold items in person at music venues or record stores, wherever I happened to be.
+I’ve been reluctant to take it any further than that.
 But, there seems to be a growing interest in my stuff.
 So, I’m making it more available.

 Having a standard uniform of your own is useful.
 People like Albert Einstein, Sigmund Freud, and Steve Jobs wore clothing everyday that was nearly identical to all of the other clothes that they owned.
 It saved time and brainpower finding something to wear, when their entire wardrobes were virtually the same.